ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

 ### **Blender**

 *Blender* is a powerful and open-source 3D computer graphics software for creating animated films, visual effects, art, 3D games, and more.
-The Blender Foundation develops it and makes it available for free, making it widely accessible to artists, designers, hobbyists, and indie game developers, including me.
-I am a big fan of Blender since it provides almost every feature mandatory for 3D asset production in spite of the charging no price!
+The Blender Foundation publishes it available for free, making it widely accessible to artists, designers, hobbyists, and indie game developers, including me.
+I am a big fan of Blender since it provides almost every feature mandatory for 3D asset production despite charging no price!
 Furthermore, Blender is outfitted with a convenient user interface that greatly boosts productivity.

 In Blender, I create a low-poly mesh by applying various operations.
 Since the project is targeting mobile platforms, reducing polygon count is the primary concern.
 Some edges are assigned sharpness values to be kept sharp after subdivision and importing to the game engine.
 Maintaining quads on the surface is also important as n-gons other than quads deform the mesh when we subdivide it with *the Catmull-Clark method*.
 Axis alignment, scaling, origin allocation, and UV map need attention, too.
 For tanks, all the parts of the tracks share a single material (and texture maps).
 Tracks require special treatment since a morphing animation comes into play as a tank maneuver.